10. Assessing the effect of a new Light Rail Transit line on transport accessibility in the Tel-Aviv Metropolitan Area

 b

-Figure 18.
-The maps of the Tel Aviv city region accessibility in 45 minutes were computed based on the 200m hexagon in the year 2018 before the Red LTR line was established (a) and in 2024 when the Red LRT line was in full operation (b)
+Figure 17.
+The maps of the Tel Aviv city 45-minutes region accessibility computed based on the 200m hexagon in the year 2018 before the Red LTR line was established (a) and in 2024 when the Red LRT line was in full operation (b)

 10.5.2.
 Region transit accessibility, schedule-dependent arrival/departure time